kyaulabs/.github/profile/README.md

 ### 📮 About

-KYAU Labs is used for all projects related-to or developed in my homelab 🧪.
+The KYAU Labs organization is used for all projects that are related-to or developed in my homelab 🧪.

-From learning how to code, to learning Linux & the BSDs, to learning level 3 networking... none of this would have been possible without my homelab 💖.
+Whether it was learning how to code or automating an Arch Linux server install... most of what I know today would not have been possible without my homelab 💖.